rootmarkjoy/HAProxy/Install_HAProxy.md

 We chose Apache because it’s perhaps the most widely used web server today.
 It is open source and has been a popular choice for setting up servers for web apps.

-On App servers 1 & 2, use the following commands to install Apache:
+# Now on App servers 1 & 2, use the following commands to install Apache:

 ## App Server 1 & 2